-In this article, we’ll explore yet another creature type associated with synergistic tribal design.
-It’s time to take a look at the best Slivers from Magic the Gathering.
+In this article, we’ll explore perhaps tho most iconic MTG creature type with tribal synergies.
+That’s right, it’s time to take a look at the best Slivers from Magic the Gathering.

-Slivers are pretty much the best example of an excellent tribal creature type.
-The whole design and lore behind these creatures resembles a hive.
-This means that they all have the sole purpose to belong in a tribal deck.
-Slivers is the only tribe in the game which isn’t meant to be played in any other deck shell.
+Thus, Slivers is the only tribe in the game which isn’t meant to be played in any other deck shell, but tribal.
 This deliberate card design makes them one of the most overwhelming and powerful tribes in the entire game.

 One of the most common ways a Sliver card is designed is by assigning a color to it and then giving them a keyword ability of that color.
 Then, because Slivers work like a hive, that Sliver gives all other Slivers the same ability.

-Here are some of the best Slivers with simple but powerful keyword abilities:
+Here are some of the best Slivers with simple but powerful keyword (or stats buffing) abilities:

 |Bonescythe Sliver||Double Strike|

 Now, here are more Slivers, but with a bit more complex abilities.
 These creatures have abilities that are not as straightforward as the previous ones, and in this way they provide a bit more flavor and power to the overall deck.

 |Spiteful Sliver||Whenever this creature is dealt damage, it deals that much damage to target player or planeswalker.|

 |Diffusion Sliver||Whenever a Sliver creature you control becomes the target of a spell or ability an opponent controls, counter that spell or ability unless its controller pays 2.|

 |Hibernation Sliver||Pay 2 life: Return this permanent to its owner’s hand.|